Dynamics of kinks in a traversable wormhole: Results: dynamics of radial kinks in the Simpson-Visser wormholes

-Afterwards, the kink will turn its direction to move towards the throat again.
-However, the shedding wave packet will continue moving leftwards.
-This phenomenon can be clearly seen in the panels (c) and (f) in Fig. \ref{fig:picKinkDensity} at time $t=151$.
-Now, the kink already passed through the throat twice.
+Then, the kink will bounce off at around $r\approx -23$ and move rightwards to the throat again.
+However, the shedding wave packet in panel (b) will continue moving leftwards until it hits the left boundary $r=-100$.
+This phenomenon is captured in the panels (c) and (f) in Fig.\ref{fig:picKinkDensity} at time $t=151$.
+In this case, the kink already passed through the throat twice.
 There appears another new generated wave packet at around $r\approx 28$, which is represented by the blue inset plot in panel (c).
-This wave packet is due to the interactions between the scalar field and the wormhole throat.
 The wave packet in red inset plot in panel (c) is from the wave packet in panel (b), which has propagated leftwards to $r\approx -97$ at time $t=151$.
-The amplitudes of the wave packet in panel (c) is smaller than that in panel (b), since the wave packet has dissipated into space during the propagations.
-The corresponding energy densities of the kinks and two wave packets are shown in panel (f).
-Later, similar behaviors will continue in the subsequent time evolution of the scalar field.
-That is, each time the kink passes through the wormhole throat, there will emit a wave packet into the background, transferring the energy to the background.
-Consequently, the amplitude of the kink's motion will gradually decrease, as shown in the most left panel of Fig. \ref{fig:picXTAe9}.
+The corresponding energy densities of the kinks and the two wave packets are shown in panel (f).
+Later, similar behaviors will go on in the subsequent time evolution.
+That is, each time the kink passes through the wormhole throat, there will emit a wave packet, transferring the energy to the background.
+Consequently, the amplitude of the bouncing will gradually decrease, as shown in the Fig.\ref{fig:picEkR2}(a) in next section.

-In Fig. \ref{fig:picXTAe9} we exhibit the time evolution of the locations of the kinks for $a=9M$ and the 3D version of the kinks for three specific times, i.e., $t=5, 85$ and $151$.
-In the most left panel we find that the amplitude of the oscillation decreases in time, due to the shedding wave packets from the interactions of the kink with the wormhole throat.
-On the right side panels, we show the 3D version of the kinks at three specific times.
-The yellow parts correspond to the kink with value $\phi=+1$ while the dark blue parts correspond to $\phi=-1$.
-The full animations of the kink evolutions can be found in this \href{https://bhpan.buaa.edu.cn/link/AA26E0EBA8C19546C699D99CB8B155200E}{link}.
+The importance of the back-and-forth bouncing of the kinks between the wormhole's two sides is that we may infer the geometry of the wormhole by observing the damping oscillations or the wave packet shedding of the kink in future.
+Further, the bouncing may bring back the information of the other side of the wormhole to the observers who only live in this side of the wormhole.